pewssh/zcnwebappscripts/README.md

 # zcnwebappscripts

-Scripts that Züs network webapps like Chimeny, Blimp to provision their servers.
+Scripts that Züs network webapps like Chimeny, Blimp use to provision their servers.

 ### Chimney: